 Who we share your data with

-The Council sometimes shares your data with the following organisations:
+The Council shares your data with the following organisations:

-We take part in the Cabinet Office's National Fraud Initiative: a data matching exercise to assist in the prevention and detection of fraud.
+The Council takes part in other Government initiatives e.g. the Cabinet Office's National Fraud Initiative: a data matching exercise to assist in the prevention and detection of fraud.
 To see what we must give the Minister for the Cabinet Office, click here.

 How we keep your data secure in other countries